+January 2015 Page 23 of 146

 Security 5 Contraband: Other

 Incidents involving contraband (other) per 100 person days of youth confinement.

 Jurisdiction Average

-The jurisdiction average for this outcome measure (OM) is currently 0.000%, well below the national average.
+The jurisdiction average for this outcome measure (OM) is currently 0.000%.

 STAR East Camp

 A Facility Improvement Plan (FIP) was developed for this Outcome Measure (OM) in April 2003 and has been formally closed.
 The FIP team continues to monitor this OM closely.

 Youth Challenge Center

 A Facility Improvement Plan (FIP) was developed for this Outcome Measure (OM) in October 2008 and has been formally closed.

 Brady Academy

 There were zero incidents involving contraband (other) for the October and April data collection.
-STAR East Camp There were two incidents involving contraband (other) for the October and zero incidents for the April data collection.
+STAR East Camp There were zero incidents involving contraband (other) for the October and April data collection.
 Youth Challenge Center There were zero incidents involving contraband (other) for the October and April data collection.

+January 2015 Page 24 of 146

 Security 6: Lost Keys

 Incidents involving lost keys per 100 person days of youth confinement.

 Jurisdiction Average

-The jurisdiction average for this outcome measure (OM) is currently 0.000%, well below the national average.
+The jurisdiction average for this outcome measure (OM) is currently 0.000%.

 Brady Academy